aproplan/aproplan-frontend-exercise/README.md

  - when you click on a project, call the API to get all the points (API name = note) of the project and display them in a list.

 **Bonus**
-Impress us with a custom feature of your choice!
+Impress us with a custom feature of your choice (use Angular Material, a new API call to update a point,...)!

 May the force be with you!